bdenney/phase-1-calexico/README.md

 For example, if there are currently 2 burritos in the cart, and the user adds 2 more, the total should be 4.

+> *It is okay if the value resets in-between clicking on the menu items!
+It does not need to save state!*
+---
+# Bonus Challenges!

+## Bonus Challenge #1
-> *The number of items in the cart for each menu item should remain when clicking through the the menu.
-It does not need to persist through a refresh.*
+The value of the cart for each item should persist when clicking through the various menu items.

+## Bonus Challenge #2
+Calculate the *total cost* of what is currently in the cart and display it somewhere on the page.

+## Bonus Challenge #3
+Use PATCH requests to maintain the value of the cart in-between refreshes.